 What your perfect weekend looks like will depend on lots of different factors.
 Your lifestyle, family situation, work patterns, and personality type will all influence what constitutes a perfect weekend for you.
 My ideal weekend when I was single in my 20s looked a lot different to how it looks now years later with kids to look after.
 (Yes, I still want to spend it sipping cocktails somewhere beautiful, but these days there would a lot more naps involved.)

 Your perfect weekend will also change depending on what’s going on in your life right now.
 Before the pandemic, many of us were desperate for a quiet weekend at home.
-After a year of staying home, we’re now desperate for a weekend away!
+After a year of staying home, we were desperate for a weekend away.
 Needs change with the ebb and flow of life.

 The Perfect Weekend Challenge

 This weekend, challenge yourself to forget all thoughts of what you should be doing, or where you should be going, and create the perfect weekend according to what you need most right now.
 Start be asking yourself a few questions:

 This should help you to focus on what an ideal weekend would like for you THIS weekend.